Kyushu Foodie Tour 2026

 Tour Day 1: Autumn Colors & Traditional Brews (December 2)

 After departing Fukuoka, your first stop is the historic “little Kyoto” of Akizuki.
 If the timing is right, you can take in the vibrant autumn foliage while exploring the castle ruins and atmospheric streets of this old castle town.
-After a local lunch in the town’s historic center, continue your journey toward the fertile plains of the Chikugo region.

 Overnight in Kurume: Suikoyen Hotel or similar